Save 20% off your first order with code: WELCOME

 Topical Application (Creams or Lotions)

-CBD can also be applied topically in the form of creams, lotions, or oils, which are absorbed through the skin.
+CBD can also be applied topically in creams, lotions, or oils and absorbed through the skin.
 When applied topically, CBD does not enter the bloodstream and does not stay in the system for a long time.

 Sublingual Administration (Tinctures or Sprays)

-Sublingual administration involves placing CBD oil under the tongue, where it is absorbed into the bloodstream through the sublingual glands.
-This method allows CBD to bypass the digestive system and liver, resulting in a faster onset of effects of CBD compared to oral consumption.
+Sublingual administration involves placing CBD oil under the tongue, which is absorbed into the bloodstream through the sublingual glands.
+This method allows CBD to bypass the digestive system and liver, resulting in a faster onset of CBD's effects than oral consumption.

 Frequency of Use

-Now that we have talked about the different methods of use, let's move on to another factor: the frequency of the use of CBD.
+Now that we have discussed the different methods of use let's move on to another factor: the frequency of the use of CBD.
 CBD may last longer in our system based on how often it is used.
 The more often CBD is taken, the longer it will stay in your system.
 CBD accumulates in the body, and it will take longer to leave your system if taken regularly.

 Dosage and Metabolism

-When considering how long CBD stays in our system, it's important to note that the amount of CBD we take at one time can play a factor during that time.
-The higher the dose of CBD, the more the body has to metabolize.
-The longer the process of metabolizing takes, the longer the CBD stays in your system.
+When considering how long CBD stays in our system, it's important to note that the amount of CBD we take at one time can play a factor.
+The higher the dose of CBD, the more the body metabolizes.
+The longer the metabolizing process takes, the longer the CBD stays in your system.

-If you've asked yourself the question how long will CBD stay in my system?" then you are probably wondering if the CBD will show up on a drug test.
+If you've asked yourself the question how long will CBD stay in my system?" then you are probably wondering if the CBD will appear on a drug test.
 The answer to that question depends on what they are testing for and the type of test.

 Some drug tests only test for cannabinoids, which, if you're taking a CBD product, will cause you to test positive for CBD, and you will fail the drug test.
 These tests are usually cheap over-the-counter drug tests.

-Higher-end tests will typically only test for the cannabinoid THC.
-Companies and parole officers will be testing for THC, not CBD.
-However, a CBD product containing THC could make you fail a drug test.
+Higher-end urine tests will typically only test for the cannabinoid THC.
+Workplace drug testing and parole officers will test for THC, not CBD.
+However, a CBD product containing THC could make you fail a drug test because CBD stays in your urine for several days.

 Full-spectrum CBD oil is known for containing THC, which, if taken, could cause you to fail a drug test.
 Products with 0.3 THC in them will always cause you to fail a drug test.

 If this concerns you, Full-Spectrum products are probably not for you.
-The next best option would be to purchase Broad Spectrum or Isolate CBD products.
-It is also important to find reputable products that have been third-party tested so you can personally inspect THC levels.
+The next best option would be to purchase Broad Spectrum or CBD isolate products.
+We also recommend finding reputable products that have been third-party tested so you can personally inspect THC levels.

 Sum it up!

 How long CBD stays in your blood will depend on factors like metabolism, the amount of CBD taken, the frequency in which CBD is used, and the type of CBD product.
-If you cannot have CBD in your system due to a work rule or other prohibiting factor, it's best to avoid those CBD products.
+If you cannot have CBD in your system because of a work rule or other prohibiting factor, it's best to avoid those CBD products.

 However, if you can have CBD in your system but cannot have THC, then all you have to do is stay away from CBD products with THC.
 If you are unsure if your product has THC, it's best to ask the company that made it for a third-party lab test sheet.

 Most CBD companies provide third-party lab tests to their customer.
-If they do not provide or refuse to share lab tests, staying away from their products is best.
+Avoiding their products is best if they do not provide or refuse to share lab tests.

 GREENIVE CBD PRODUCTS